Asymptotic Charges Cannot Be Measured in Finite Time: Discussion

 Note that neither infrared nor ultraviolet physics alone can explain the divergent fluctuations of $Q$ and $M$.
 Rather, they arise from a combination of both.
 The fixed duration $\delta u$ of Bob's measurement sets a characteristic ``ultraviolet'' energy scale for the fluctuations.
 The infrared effect comes from taking the limit as $r_B\to \infty$, which creates an ever larger region over which those fluctuations can contribute.

 Our work lends some insight on the structure of operator algebras of gauge theories and gravity when quantizing at $\scri^+$.
 We emphasize that the paradox noted in Section \ref{paradox} would arise for any quantity associated to a subset of ${\scri}^+$ that is not tied to energy flux arriving in that subset.
 For example, the BMS group at $\scri^+$ yields an infinite set of supertranslation charges \cite{Barnich:2011mi}, which essentially correspond to the Bondi mass aspect (whose integral yields the Bondi mass)~\cite{Ashtekar:1981sf,Str13, StrZhi14,Strominger:2017zoo}.
-We thus find that these supertranslation charges are not observable in a neighborhood of any cut of $\scri^+$ in the quantum theory.
+We thus find that these supertranslation charges are not observable in a neighborhood of any cut of $\scri^+$ in the quantum theory\footnote{We established that a certain operator $\hat O$ does not belong to the algebra of observables by showing that $\langle \hat O^2 \rangle= \infty$.
+This is not a perfect criterion, since there are contrived examples of observables in quantum mechanics with $\langle \hat O^2 \rangle=\infty$ but well-defined spectrum.
+However, we do expect all \emph{reasonable} operators to have finite fluctuations.}.

 The absence of such observables also has potential significance for understanding the holographic principle.
 There has been considerable interest in trying to construct a holographic theory dual to asymptotically flat spacetimes (see \cite{Cheung:2016iub, Kapec:2016jld, Pasterski:2016qvg} for recent examples).
 By analogy to AdS/CFT, one expects that such a putative holographic dual should be defined on the conformal boundary of the spacetime, and that limits of bulk observables that are defined as they approach $\scri^+$ should correspond to local operators in the putative boundary theory.
 Since we have shown that conserved charges are not in fact well-defined operators on any finite portion of $\scri^+$, we expect that no such operators should exist in a dual boundary theory either.